-Data Analysis Data-Driven Instruction Plan-Do-Study-Act Model Mathematics Resource Leader
+Data Analysis Data-Driven Instruction Continuous Improvement Model

-This objective will be evaluated by the scores of the 2006 FCAT Mathematics subtest as evidenced by data.
-Monthly and quarterly assessments will be conducted utilizing data from the mathematics pretests, computer assisted mathematics instruction and the mathematics series tests.
+This objective will be evaluated by the scores of the 2007 FCAT Mathematics assessment.
+Monthly and quarterly assessments will be conducted utilizing data from the mathematics tests, computer assisted mathematics instruction and Harcourt-Brace Mathematics tests.
+Additionally, Interim Assessments will be conducted three times throughout the school year (in the fall, winter, and spring).
+These assessments will track student growth in the area of Mathematics.